l7mp/stunner/README.md

 * **Simple code and extremely small size.** Written in pure Go using the battle-tested [pion/webrtc](https://github.com/pion/webrtc) framework, STUNner is just a couple of hundred lines of fully open-source code.
-The server is extremely lightweight: the typical STUNner container image size is only about 5 Mbytes.
+The server is extremely lightweight: the typical STUNner container image size is only 15 Mbytes.

 ## Getting Started